Leeds University Library's Gypsy, Traveller and Roma Collections: Later donations

-In 2001 the collection of Sir Angus Fraser author and scholar was bequeathed to the Library.
+In 2001 Sir Angus Fraser author and scholar bequeathed his collection to the Library.
 More recent additions include the collections of the activists Jenny Smith, Bristol area Councillor and Labour Campaigner for Traveller Rights, and Diana Allen, Solicitor and Rights Campaigner.

 Introductory video

 In 2017 the Leeds Gypsy and Traveller Exchange (GATE) community collaborated with Special Collections to create a short video introduction to the collections.

 New acquisitions

 Leeds University Library acquires books and archives to enhance the Gypsy, Traveller and Roma Collections.

-Collections and Highlights
+Collections and highlights

 Sir Angus Fraser Collection

 The collection was bequeathed in December 2001.
 It includes personal papers, manuscripts, correspondence, research material and printed works referencing Gypsies, Travellers and Roma in UK and Europe.
 Many were collected by Sir Angus Fraser in his post of assistant editor of the Gypsy Lore Society.
-He acquired others in the course of researching his book 'The Gypsies (The Peoples of Europe)' 1995.
+He acquired others while researching his book The Gypsies (The Peoples of Europe) 1995.

 The subjects of the papers include national legislation in European countries, history, language/dialects, culture, religion, The Holocaust [Porajmos], Romani studies and the work of the Gypsy Lore Society.

-A highlight of the collection is the large amount of official Spanish documents dating from 16th and 17th century which relate to laws applying to "Gitanos" [Roma] in Spain.
+The large amount of official Spanish documents dating from 16th and 17th century which relate to laws applying to "Gitanos" [Roma] in Spain are a highlight of the collections.